reds-lab/Narcissus/README.md

 # Overall Workfolw:
 ![Narcissus](https://user-images.githubusercontent.com/64983135/162639447-05d02a49-9668-49a0-8d91-c82b952a801e.png)
-The workflow of the Narcissus attack consists of four functional parts (<a href="https://www.cs.columbia.edu/CAVE/databases/pubfig/"> PubFig </a> as an example):
+The workflow of the Narcissus attack consists of four functional parts (<a href="https://www.cs.columbia.edu/CAVE/databases/pubfig/">PubFig</a> as an example):

 - Step 1: Poi-warm-up: acquiring a surrogate model from a POOD-data-pre-trained model with only access to the target class samples.
 - Step 2: Trigger-Generation: deploying the surrogate model after the poi-warm-up as a feature extractor to synthesize the inward-pointing noise based on the target class samples;